Qovery/qovery-client-go/docs/LifecycleJobResponseAllOfSchedule.md

 `func (o *LifecycleJobResponseAllOfSchedule) HasOnDelete() bool`

 HasOnDelete returns a boolean if a field has been set.

+### GetLifecycleType

+`func (o *LifecycleJobResponseAllOfSchedule) GetLifecycleType() JobLifecycleTypeEnum`

+GetLifecycleType returns the LifecycleType field if non-nil, zero value otherwise.

+### GetLifecycleTypeOk

+`func (o *LifecycleJobResponseAllOfSchedule) GetLifecycleTypeOk() (*JobLifecycleTypeEnum, bool)`

+GetLifecycleTypeOk returns a tuple with the LifecycleType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLifecycleType

+`func (o *LifecycleJobResponseAllOfSchedule) SetLifecycleType(v JobLifecycleTypeEnum)`

+SetLifecycleType sets LifecycleType field to given value.

+### HasLifecycleType

+`func (o *LifecycleJobResponseAllOfSchedule) HasLifecycleType() bool`

+HasLifecycleType returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)